Free 50-point store self-assessment

-Is Your Business AI Ready?
-Take the Free AI Readiness Checklist
+Is Your Store AI Ready?
+Take the Free E-commerce AI Readiness Checklist

-Use this AI readiness checklist to find out whether your small business is ready for AI automation, workflow automation, an AI chatbot, or an AI consulting engagement.
+Use this AI readiness checklist to find out whether your online store is ready for AI automation, workflow automation, an AI chatbot, or an AI consulting engagement.
 50 honest questions across 7 categories — scored in 5 minutes.

-• 50-point checklist across business foundations, data, use cases, skills, governance, vendors, and ROI
+• 50-point checklist across store foundations, data, use cases, skills, governance, vendors, and ROI

-• Built by an AI automation agency that helps small businesses evaluate workflow automation, AI chatbots, and AI implementation opportunities
+• Built by an AI automation agency that helps e-commerce brands evaluate workflow automation, AI chatbots, and AI implementation opportunities

 You'll get the printable checklist, scorecard worksheet, and a 90-day AI automation planning roadmap.